gmsn-ita/CoincidenceLattices/README.md

 Compatibility
 --------------
-`clattices` works properly on Python 3.5.1.
+`clattices` works properly on Python 3.4 and beyond.

 Contribution
 -------------